wbleonard/atlas_cluster_automation/README.md

 ## modifyCluster

 I’m only demonstrating a couple of things you can do with cluster automation, but the sky is really limitless.
-The following modifyCluster function is a generic wrapper around the [Update Configuration of One Cluster](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#operation/updateConfigurationOfOneCluster) API for calling the API from App Services (or Node.js for that matter).
+The following modifyCluster function is a generic wrapper around the [Modify One Multi-Cloud Cluster from One Project](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/v2/#tag/Clusters/operation/upateCluster) API for calling the API from App Services (or Node.js for that matter).

 Create a New Function named **modifyCluster**.
 Set the function to Private as it will only be called by our trigger.
 The other default settings are fine: